Stoke on Tern: Amenities and transport

 Stoke has a four-class primary school with a nursery attached.
 It continued to be graded "good" after a short Ofsted inspection in January 2018.

 The nearest medical centre is at Hodnet (2.6 miles/4.2 km).
 The nearest shopping facilities and other amenities are at Market Drayton (6.5 miles/10.5 km).

 Since 2020 there has been no bus service serving the village, although the 341 and 342 routes between Market Drayton and Telford via Childs Ercall were operated by Arriva Midlands until 2016.
 There have been petitions to reinstate the service.
-The village's nearest bus stop is now in Hodnet.
+The village's nearest bus stop is now in Hodnet, with bus links to Shrewsbury and Market Drayton.

 The edges of the parish are crossed by the main A53 and A41 roads.